TagarelasComunicatec/tagarelas_php/README.md

-All libraries and  bundles  included in the Symfony Standard Edition are released under the MIT or BSD license.
+All libraries and  bundles  included in the Symfony Standard Edition are released under the MIT / BSD license.

 The OpenFire XMPP Server Version 4.1.3 is under Open Source Apache License.